 Value investing vs growth investing.
 Which one is better?
-Should you be a value investor or a growth investor.
-With a million questions and a million different answers, you’re no further ahead with your decision than when you started.
+Should you be a value investor or a growth investor?
+With a million questions and different answers, you’re no further ahead with your decision than when you started.
 Even though the end goal of both styles belongs to the same school of thought – to make money, they employ polar opposite criteria for selecting investments.
-Let’s go over growth vs. value investing and how they square up on today’s Bullish Bear blog.
+So let’s review growth vs. value investing and how they square up on today’s Bullish Bear blog.

 What Is Value Investing vs Growth Investing?

 Both growth and value investing form a dichotomy within the fundamental score of investing.